 He was amazing.
 He’d drill holes along this line of his devices – usually no more than 3 holes – and then add some grease to his “Pins and Feathers”, then insert them into the holes, wedges facing out.
 He tapped on the “pins”, just firmly, not terrifically hard, very patiently, running from one to the other in sequence.
 As he did this, suddenly you’d hear this cracking sound and the entire rock would split, exactly where he wanted .
 It would just fall right off into the pile of other pieces.

 Here is a Youtube vid of a guy doing much the same thing.
-He is unidentifiable and therefore unattributable for credit by any means I can find, but his lesson is perfect and the video aptly describes the process to a ‘Tee’.
+The short film was made by Coquitlam resident and professional instructional designer Brian Thorn who noticed my placement here and who delivers a perfect rendering of the process on a small scale.
+His lesson is perfect and the video aptly describes the process to a ‘Tee’.
 The virtue of this video is in how it deals with a general stone – one which could be used as either an example of creating shapes or in removing obstacles.
 Both are the same, in the end.

 Indeed, cutting huge slabs of granite into increasingly smaller pieces turns out to be somewhat simple.
 It hurts, “giving away the store” like this – I mean, it seems so specialized – but this is one highly satisfying chore, in the end.
 It always seemed so “Lilliputian”! ;-)